 Day 18 is a day exploring a little of Casablanca.
 The stunning Hassan II Mosque, on the boulevard right on the beachfront, is a must-see regardless of your religious persuasions!
 An exquisite building in white marble with the traditional green roof of Islam, it is a massive and awe-inspiring sight.

-Differing from most Muslim countries where the mosques typically have cylindrical minarets, you'll have noticed by now all the mosques in Morocco have ornately decorated oblong-shaped minarets.
-The Hassan II Mosque here in Casa is the largest in Morocco, in fact the largest in the entire continent of Africa.
+Differing from most Muslim countries where the mosques typically have cylindrical minarets, you'll have noticed by now all the mosques in Morocco have oblong-shaped minarets, ornately decorated.
+The mosque here in Casa is the largest in Morocco, in fact the largest in the entire continent of Africa.